maddinenisri/serverless-infra/architecture-diagram.md

 3. **Asynchronous Processing:**
    - API Handler Lambda sends messages to SQS queue for background processing
    - Queue Processor Lambda is triggered by messages in SQS
-   - Processed data can be stored in S3
+   - Order data is persisted in DynamoDB

 4. **Security:**
    - IAM roles and policies control access between services
-   - Lambda roles have specific permissions for S3, SQS, and CloudWatch
+   - Lambda roles have specific permissions for S3, SQS, DynamoDB, and CloudWatch
    - S3 bucket is private, accessed via CloudFront using Origin Access Identity
+   - DynamoDB table has server-side encryption enabled

 5. **Monitoring:**
    - All services log to CloudWatch